DennyScott/Blog-Posts/drafts/Using Sublime with Unity.md

 ###Sync With Unity
 Finally we need to make sure that all our sln files have been created.
 These are files created by Unity, that our Omnisharp server reads.
 To do this, go to Unity, open your project, and in the menu go `Assets` > `Sync MonoDevelop Project`.
 This will build the files we need.

 Before we finish Omnisharp off, I want to note that I won't be making Sublime the default text editor when double clicking a script in Unity.
-That's because this particular set up will only start the omnisharp server by opening the project using our .sublime-project.
+That's because this particular setup will only start the omnisharp server by opening the project using our .sublime-project.
 If you open the file directly in Unity, that server won't start.
 I'm sure you can set that up with Sublime, as my Vim is set up to function as such, but thats a bit outside the scope of this post.

 To open the project again in sublime, and start the server, you can do so by going to `Project` > `Open Project...`, and selecting the .sublime-project in the Root Folder of your Unity project.